TickTeam/guide-tt/how_to_check_activities_of_a_list.md

 ### How to check activities of a list?

-“Activities” can help you track changes in a list.
+“Activities” can help you track every change you/recipients made in a list/shared lists.

 1.Click the downward arrow at the end of a list title.

 2.Choose “Activities”.

-If it is a shared list, it is very easy for you to track who edit the list.